 This means your plan needs to be highly usable.
 ‘Again, this is not a document that’s meant for beauty; it’s meant for action,’ stresses Campbell-Noë, who advises going for a ‘less is more’ approach.

 Pondel adds that your strategies should address those basic things the C-suite often takes for granted – including ‘definition and identification of the organization’s customers, what the company actually does for those customers, and why the company believes it has a competitive advantage’ – as well as high-level concepts.

 Believing in your results-driven plan will help you reach your IR goals, Pondel stresses.
 ‘Enhancing long-term valuation may well be an evergreen objective for all publicly traded companies, and enhancing exposure through research, roadshows and media coverage may be a primary tactic,’ he accepts.
 ‘But it is the strategic plan in between that paves the way for success.’

-For Jason Tsai, investor relations and strategy director at Silicon Motion, the strategic plan is all about bringing uniformity to an IR program that covers both the US and Asia.
+Strategy and the IROFor Jason Tsai, investor relations and strategy director at Silicon Motion, the strategic plan is all about bringing uniformity to an IR program that covers both the US and Asia.